BasedHardware/omi/docs/_developer/plugins/Introduction.md

 # FRIEND Plugin Development: Expanding AI Capabilities

 Welcome to the FRIEND Plugin ecosystem.
-Here, developers can extend and enhance the functionality of the FRIEND AI assistant, creating powerful tools for a wide range of applications.
+Here, developers can extend and enhance the functionality of the FRIEND AI wearable, creating powerful tools for a wide range of applications.

 ## What Are FRIEND Plugins?

-FRIEND plugins are modular extensions that augment the core functionality of the AI assistant.
+FRIEND plugins are modular extensions that augment the core functionality of the AI wearable.
 They can modify FRIEND's behavior, analyze conversations, and connect with external services.

 Plugins enable: